Different Websites

 There are many amazing things about the phenomenon of Christianity - the first of which is that it has very little to do with the legendary Jesus of Nazareth in Galilee, and should properly be called post-Paulinism.
 None of the texts of the New Testament was written by anyone who knew Jesus: all of them were written some thirty years later by converts, the most flaky of whom was John.
 Paul in his many epistles never mentions the life or 'example' of Jesus, nor the Parables, but dwells on the Crucifixion and Resurrection as prologue to the Second Coming and the transfiguration of Man, while urging his followers towards what we today would regard as a puritan, utopian communism .Jesus' quasi-universalist approach to salvation from Original Sin was expanded by Paul, whose rôle as whirlwind secretary-general and religious empire-builder was thereby enhanced.
 (For a brief and recent re-evaluation of St Paul, read this article.)

 The popular idea of the Jesus (or, should I say Jewsus) sect being taken over systematically by Paul the dictator-organiser-missionary is only partly true.
-Adding the mumbo-jumbo of the Virgin Birth, etc. to a body of Scripture and Doctrine had a profound and disastrous influence.
+Adding the quasi-Hellenic and Mithraic mumbo-jumbo of the Virgin Birth, resurrection, etc. to a body of Scripture and Doctrine had a profound and disastrous influence.
 The truly-Christian Desert Fathers and later sects and split-offs such as the Pelagians and Manichæans (and later Cathars) rejected it.

 The third is that European Reason continues to be scared of applying itself directly to the phenomenon of Christianity/post-Paulinism - for fear of rocking the unsteady boat of unnatural and world-destroying 'social order'.
 For Jesus and his followers were anti-money, anti-family (and "family-values"), anti-royalist, anti-empire and against just about everything that constituted normal life in the Roman Empire - as well as the capitalist world today.
 (For an elaboration of the seriously-revolutionary attitudes of Jesus and his followers see commonwealmagazine.org/christs-rabble by David Bentley Hart.